rayblake800/Pocket-Home-Bismuth-Vanilla/docs/Modules.md

 The Wifi module controls and tracks the system Wifi device and active Wifi connection.

 #### [Windows](./modules/Windows.md)
-The Windows module finds, tracks, and controls open windows.
+The Windows module creates, finds, tracks, and controls open windows.

 ### Framework
 Framework modules provide tools used to design and build other modules.